 Jump ahead to 2012 when I was playing Batman: Arkham City borrowed from my nephew.
 This is also a self-contained digital world to support a game which is more like an interactive comic book where you play the role of either Batman or Cat Woman.
 Most games are only good for 6-10 hours but Batman: Arkham City and Grand Theft Auto IV can require more than 100 hours if you do all the side missions.
 Okay, so at the original price of $59 dollars this entertainment will cost you 59 cents per hour.
 Contrast this to a movie you buy for $25 then watch once for 90 minutes.
 Now I understand why Warner Bros. published this title.

 This got me thinking (the epiphany) about my earlier years...

 I was in Sam the Record Man when I first heard, and purchased, Switched-On Bach by W. Carlos.
 At the time, I was misled into believing this was music produced by a programmed computer ("computerized" was the popular phrase).
-It turned out that this wonderful album from 1968 was painstakingly assembled, phrase-by-phrase, on the Moog synthesizer.
-Keyboard, sequencers, Voltage Controlled Oscillators, Voltage Controlled Filters, and multi-track tape recorders: "YES" but computer: "NO".
-On top of that we must all remember that this was an analog recording of a machine with an analog audio output.
+It turned out that this wonderful album from 1968 was painstakingly assembled, note-by-note, on the Moog synthesizer employing keyboard and sequencers running voltage controlled oscillators, voltage controlled filters, and multi-track tape recorders.
+Electronic: "YES" but computerized: "NO".
+On top of that remember that this was an analog recording of a machine with an analog audio output.
 Nevertheless, none of the instruments heard were real, yet the associated harmonics could (when cranked up) blow the output transistors of most solid state audio amplifiers which had been designed for natural instruments.

 A similar classical music experience occurred a few years later when I heard, and purchased, the 1974 album Snowflakes Are Dancing by Isao Tomita.
 If you liked Debussy then this album was a must-have.